 Our growth plans are substantially dependent on our series production award from OEM-B. We are the supplier of lidar to OEM-B's next generation ADAS program, through Koito.
 Sales to Koito accounted for over 30% of our total revenues for the three months ended March 31, 2022 and 30% for the three months ended March 31, 2021.
 There can be no assurance that we will be able to maintain our relationship with OEM-B or Koito and secure orders from Koito for OEM-B programs.
 If OEM-B terminates or significantly alters or delays its next generation ADAS program and/or alters its relationship with us or with Koito in a manner that is adverse to us, our business would be materially adversely affected.
-Similarly, if we are unable to maintain our relationship with respect to volume, pricing and timing, then our business and prospects would be materially adversely affected.
+Similarly, if we are unable to maintain our relationship with Koito, or the terms of our arrangement with Koito with respect to the OEM-B series production award differ from our expectations, including with respect to volume, pricing and timing, then our business and prospects would be materially adversely affected.